HyperTesto/hypertesto.me/content/series/from-0-to-30K/_index.en.md

 *"Using space games to understand distributed systems, or how I learned to stop worrying and love the 30k"*

-It all began innocently enough with the latest ISC.
-One moment I was watching them talking about optimizing some particular function and *that thing coming next patch*, there I was, flooding my org's Discord with rambles about exponential distributions and network statistics.
+It all began innocently enough with the [latest ISC](https://www.youtube.com/watch?v=Mgbgp4pRSJ4).
+One moment I was watching them talking about optimizing some particular function and *that thing coming next patch[^a]*, there I was, flooding my org's Discord with rambles about exponential distributions and network statistics.
 Because apparently analyzing network architectures of a game that has already consumed more of my wallet than I'm willing to admit publicly is what I do for fun now - at least it's cheaper than buying another ship :money_with_wings:.